utopia-foss/utopia/README.md

 __Utopia__ (_gr.,_ no-place), a non-existent society described in considerable detail.
 [Wikipedia, 2016]

-Utopia is a modelling framework
+Utopia is a modelling framework.

 #### Contents of this Readme
 * [Installation](#installation)